-- Walls for Free Kicks - Defenders must be (two) 2 meters apart from one another when creating a wall.
-After the first verbal warning, failure to comply will result in an indirect free kick to opposing team. - Throw-ins are not permitted.
-The ball must be kicked into play.
-All other requirements of Throw-In Law will still be applied.
-After the first verbal warning, failure to comply will result in a Throw-in to opposing team. - Corner kicks: Limit the number of players in the Penalty Area.
-Three (3) of each of defenders and attackers plus the goalkeeper.
-After the first verbal warning, failure to comply will result in a goal kick to the defending team. - The drop ball requirement has been removed to reduce handling of the ball and has been converted to an indirect free kick.
-If the drop ball is inside the penalty area after hitting the Referee, the ball automatically goes to the Goalkeeper.
-The Referee leaves the ball on the ground, and the Goalkeeper picks it up.
+• Throw-ins are not permitted.
+The ball must be kicked into play (kick-in).
+All other requirements of

-- There will be no gathering at a Coin toss.
-The Home team chooses, every game, at every level. - Match Officials will allow substitutes to wear non-clashing colours (to the players on the field of play).
-They are not required to be official pinnies. - No goal celebrations are permitted which incorporates physical touching.
-First violation is a verbal warning, second violation by the same team will result in a caution to the goal scorer.
+- Throw-In Law will still be applied.
+After the first verbal warning, failure to comply will result in a kick-in to opposing team. - The drop ball requirement has been removed to reduce handling of the ball and has been converted to an indirect free kick.
+If the drop ball is inside the penalty area, the ball automatically goes to the Goalkeeper.
+The Referee leaves the ball on the ground, and the Goalkeeper picks it up. - Match Officials will allow substitutes to wear non-clashing colours (to the players on the field of play).
+They are not required to be official pinnies.